-Two years later, in 1673, Wood sent James Needham and his assistant, Gabriel Arthur, to the Cherokee capital at Chota, Tennessee.
-The purpose was to try to make direct contact with the Cherokee for trade, so as to bypass the Ocaneechee “middlemen” traders.
+Two years later, in 1673, Wood sent James Needham and his assistant, Gabriel Arthur, to the Cherokee capital in Chota, Tennessee.
+The purpose was to try to make direct contact with the Cherokee for trade to bypass the Ocaneechee “middlemen” traders.

-Needham went back to Virginia to procure trade goods, leaving Gabriel Arthur behind to learn the Cherokee language.
+Needham returned to Virginia to procure trade goods, leaving Gabriel Arthur behind to learn the Cherokee language.
 On the way, Needham got into an argument with his guide, “Indian John,” and was killed by him.
-In the meantime, Arthur traveled with the Cherokee, throughout the Appalachians.
+In the meantime, Arthur traveled with the Cherokee throughout the Appalachians.
 He was probably the first European to visit modern West Virginia and cross the Cumberland Gap.
-Arthur was later captured by the Shawnee in 1673, but, was released in hopes of promoting trade with the English.
+The Shawnee later captured Arthur in 1673, but he was released in hopes of promoting trade with the English.

-In 1681, Colonel Cadwallader Jones established trade with Indians beyond the Blue Ridge Mountains even though such contact was discouraged by the Crown of England.
-Small excursions into eastern Kentucky and trading with the Indians continued for the next several decades; but, it wouldn’t be until 1750, that strides were made for real westward expansion.
+In 1681, Colonel Cadwallader Jones established trade with Indians beyond the Blue Ridge Mountains, even though such contact was discouraged by the Crown of England.
+Small excursions into eastern Kentucky and trading with the Indians continued for the next several decades, but it wouldn’t be until 1750 that strides were made for increased westward expansion.

-In 1750, Dr. Thomas Walker, a surveyor, and investor in the Loyal Land Company led a scouting expedition into the area and discovered the Cumberland Gap, which crossed the mountain barrier into present-day southeastern Kentucky.
-Walker, along with five companions, set out from Albemarle County, Virginia, with the aim of exploring lands further west for potential settlement.
-The Loyal Land Co., which sponsored the expedition, was seeking an 800,000-acre land grant in the region.
-After discovering the gap, which Walker originally named “Cave Gap”, the group followed the “Warriors’ Path” for about ten miles northwest to the Cumberland River, which he also discovered and named.
+In 1750, Dr. Thomas Walker, a surveyor, and investor in the Loyal Land Company, led a scouting expedition into the area and discovered the Cumberland Gap, which crossed the mountain barrier into present-day southeastern Kentucky.
+Walker and five companions set out from Albemarle County, Virginia, intending to explore lands further west for potential settlement.
+The Loyal Land Co., which sponsored the expedition, sought an 800,000-acre land grant in the region.
+After discovering the gap, which Walker originally named “Cave Gap,” the group followed the “Warriors’ Path” for about ten miles northwest to the Cumberland River, which he also discovered and named.
 Near the river, the party built a log cabin, one of the first in Kentucky.
 After spending two months vainly exploring the hills of eastern Kentucky in search of the storied Bluegrass region of central Kentucky, the party crossed the mountains north of Cumberland Gap and returned home.
-In the short-term, the Loyal Land Company settled people in southwest Virginia, but not Kentucky.
+In the short term, the Loyal Land Company settled people in southwest Virginia but not Kentucky.

 Further exploration of the area was sharply curtailed because the wars with the Indians and the French kept the frontier closed.
 Relative peace came in 1761 with the pacification of the Cherokee following the bloody uprising during which Fort Loudoun was taken and its occupants massacred.
-That same year, long hunter Elisha Wallen led a group of hunters into Southwest Virginia and they roamed the area for eighteen months.
-News of Wallen’s adventure spread and soon, other wandering long hunters followed.
+That same year, long hunter Elisha Wallen led a group of hunters into Southwest Virginia, and they roamed the area for 18 months.
+News of Wallen’s adventure spread, and other wandering long hunters soon followed.
 In 1767 Daniel Boone came from the Yadkin Valley of North Carolina and got as far as the Big Sandy River before turning back.

-That same year, Daniel Boone, John Finley, with whom, had served in Braddock’s army during the French & Indian War, and four others made their way along the Wilderness Trail to Kentucky.
-Just before reaching Cumberland Gap, they came upon Joseph Martin and some 20 other men, building the settlement and fort called Martin’s Station.
-Boone moved on and would spend two years hunting and trapping in eastern Kentucky.
-However, Martin and his men would be chased off the land where they had settled by Indians.
-Six years later, Joseph Martin returned to the area and rebuilt the fort.
+That same year, Daniel Boone, John Finley, with whom he had served in Braddock’s army during the French & Indian War, and four others made their way along the Wilderness Trail to Kentucky.
+Just before reaching Cumberland Gap, they came upon Joseph Martin and some 20 other men building the settlement and fort called Martin’s Station.
+Boone moved on and spent two years hunting and trapping in eastern Kentucky.
+However, Indians soon chased Martin and his men off the land where they had settled.
+Joseph Martin returned to the area six years later and rebuilt the fort.

-In 1773, Daniel Boone sought to lead his family and several others to settle in Kentucky, however, Cherokee Indians attacked the group, and two of the would-be settlers, including Boone’s son James, were killed.
+In 1773, Daniel Boone sought to lead his family and several others to settle in Kentucky.
+However, Cherokee Indians attacked the group, and two would-be settlers, including Boone’s son James, were killed.

 In 1774, Judge Richard Henderson and other prominent North Carolinians established the Transylvania Company, a land speculation company.
 The men hoped to purchase land from the Cherokee on the Kentucky side of the Appalachian Mountains and establish a 14th Colony.
-In February 1775 Henderson arrived at Sycamore Shoals, the ancient treaty grounds of the Cherokee.
-He then negotiated with the tribesmen, purchasing over 20,000,000 acres of land between the Cumberland and Kentucky Rivers, for a price of 10,000 pounds worth of trade goods.
+In February 1775, Henderson arrived at Sycamore Shoals, the ancient treaty grounds of the Cherokee.
+He then negotiated with the tribesmen, purchasing over 20,000,000 acres of land between the Cumberland and Kentucky Rivers for 10,000 pounds worth of trade goods.
 The purchase included most of eastern Kentucky and a portion of middle Tennessee.
-Henderson and the Transylvania Company then hired Daniel Boone to blaze a trail through the Cumberland Gap into central Kentucky.
+Henderson and the Transylvania Company hired Daniel Boone to blaze a trail through the Cumberland Gap into central Kentucky.

 On March 28, 1775, Judge Richard Henderson followed Boone’s rough trail through the forests and mountains, leaving Kingsport with about 30 horsemen.